naturerobots/HSOS-SEP-PlantMap-2022/docs/index.md

 - The management of the cultivation, crop rotations and work planning can be complex and can often lead to the fact that newcomers are not able to be economically profitable.
-- Scaling up the garden is often not possible due to the huge amount of time it takes to monitor the plants manually.
+- Scaling up the garden is often not possible due to the amount of time needed to monitor the plants manually.
-- Very little tools to support gardeners in their work (hardware and software).
+- Very little tools to support gardeners in their work (hardware and software wise).

 With the development of the **PlantMap Digital Logbook** we want to tackle some of the existing problems, when switching to or running an environment friendly garden.